 Lanterns are an essential piece of camping equipment.
 They’re in charge of lighting the campsite, with which you can also light your way in case of an emergency.
 Some models can even emit distress signals.

 To pick the right one, you should consider the type of camping trip, how much light you need, build quality, power source, brightness, and price.
-Keep reading for in-depth reviews of the best camping lanterns of 2019 and an extensive buyer’s guide with a FAQ section.
+Keep reading for in-depth reviews of the best camping lanterns this year and an extensive buyer’s guide with a FAQ section.

 Lanterns that are made for outdoor use should be robust.
 Aside from that, a good lantern should also be easy to use and adjust.
 If you’re looking for a set of adjustable and well-made lanterns, the Etekcity Portable LED Camping Lantern might be a good choice.

 You get four of them in an order.
 Each lantern uses 30 small LED lights each and runs on 3 AA batteries.
 The batteries are replaceable and easy to swap out once they run out.
 Depending on the level of brightness, the lantern can work up to 12 hours between battery changes.

 Each lantern weighs around 9.1 oz. and is around 5” tall when collapsed.
 Fully extended, the Etekcity lanterns are 7.1” tall.
 This makes them convenient for both traditional campers and backpackers.
 Though they’re mostly made of durable plastic, the Etekcity lanterns feature metal hangers on top if you need to illuminate the inside of your tent.